navil-noor/navil-noor/README.md

 I am Navil from Bangladesh and I live in Viareggio, Italy.

-I am a web developer with a Bachelor's degree in Telecommunications Engineering and a Master's degree in Big Data and Artificial Intelligence from Spain.
+I am a software engineer with a Bachelor's degree in Telecommunications Engineering and a Master's degree in Big Data and Artificial Intelligence from Spain.

 Currently, I am a Full Stack Consultant by day, an Android Dev by night and an Advanced Programming Student in between.